-The Federal and Provincial Governments offer financial aid to Canadians studying at Plymouth University.
+The Federal and Provincial Governments offer financial aid to Canadians studying at University of Plymouth.
 We’re a public institution with code PVBZ (although some provinces/territories may use a different code).
 Canadian loans are means-tested, so you’re required to demonstrate financial need in order to qualify for financial aid.

 If you're interested in applying for a loan you should do it through your provincial/territorial student assistance office or website.
 When you apply, you’re considered for funding by both the Provincial and Federal Government, meaning you only have to apply once for your funding for the year.
 While federal loans are handled through a lender called the National Student Loans Service Centre, provincial loans are handled through provincial governments and student aid branches.
 Please visit the Campus Access website for a comprehensive overview of the financial aid application process.